Fair 64.0F | Forecast »

 Hudsonville Ice Cream Cookie Sandwiches

-This chilly sweet favorite has been crafted in Holland, Mich. for more than 80 years.
-It recently was named the official ice cream of the Detroit Tigers (try its a fantastic new flavor to go with that, called Tiger Traxx!) – and also the official ice cream for Pure Michigan, with Pure Michigan Caramel Apple.
-With this recipe, the blend of its yummy ice cream and homemade cookies is irresistible.
+This chilly sweet favorite has been crafted in Holland, Michigan for more than 80 years.
+It was even was named the official ice cream of the Detroit Tigers – and also the official ice cream for Pure Michigan.

 Ingredients